JuliaSIMD/Polyester.jl/README.md

 `minbatch=2000`, by also using only a single thread was able to match its performance.
 Thus, something around `minbatch=2000` seems like the best choice for this particular function on this particular CPU.

+Note that `@batch` defaults to using up to one thread per physical core, instead of 1 thread per CPU thread.
+This is because [LoopVectorization.jl](https://github.com/JuliaSIMD/LoopVectorization.jl) currently only uses up to 1 thread per physical core, and switching the number of threads incurs some overhead.
+See the docstring on `@batch` (i.e., `?@batch` in a Julia REPL) for some more discussion.